LinuxCommandLibrary

 copy

-Re-enable a unit and start it immediately
+Re-enable and start immediately

 $ systemctl reenable [unit] --now